 “… Yes.
 Our dear girl will turn a year and six months next Tuesday.
 We thought it would be nice to bring her to the aquarium, now that we have… disposable income.”

 I can’t see the creature inside the stroller from here, but it isn’t making any noises, so either she’s sleeping or dead.
 Why would you bring a baby or a toddler or whatever this child of hers is now to an aquarium, when she doesn’t even know what a fish is?
 Does Ainhoa believe that her daughter will retain anything?
 Whatever.
 Parents don’t enjoy hearing these things.
-Or anything not positive about their children, for that matter.
-Parents become brainwashed by their parental hormones and they no longer exist as human beings: they have been reduced to tools to bring forth the next generation.
+Or anything lukewarm about their children, for that matter.
+Parents become brainwashed by their parental hormones and they cease to exist as human beings: they have been reduced to tools to bring forth the next generation.
 I have never wanted to bear a child myself, even back when I inhabited a body that was capable of such supposed miracle.
-There are few things in life that I would want less than to be destroyed from the inside by a goblin that one day would yell at me, steal my shit and then abandon me forever.
+There are few things in life that I would want less than to be destroyed from the inside by a goblin that one day would yell at me, steal my shit, bring weirdoes home and then abandon me forever.
 People are so weird with their life choices.